Digital Equity EXPLAINED

 Kennebec County Digital Equity and Digital Inclusion Plan (PDF)

-In the first part of 2023, a group of Kennebec County residents and representatives of nonprofit organizations developed the first iteration of a Digital Equity and Digital Inclusion (DEDI) Plan for Kennebec County.
+In the spring of 2023, a group of Kennebec County residents and representatives of nonprofit organizations developed a Digital Equity and Digital Inclusion (DEDI) Plan for Kennebec County.
 The goal of the Plan is to close the digital divide.
-This plan was developed in collaboration with Maine Connectivity Authority and National Digital Equity Center to contribute to a statewide Broadband Action Plan.
+This plan was developed in collaboration with the Maine Connectivity Authority and the National Digital Equity Center to contribute to a statewide Broadband Action Plan.

-This planning process will help identify priorities for investment in broadband and digital equity for each of Maine’s 16 counties and will serve as the state’s five-year roadmap to bring the economic, health, educational, and social benefits of high-speed internet to all people in Maine.
+The state Broadband Action Plan and Kennebec County’s plan are aligned in that they focus on priorities for investment in broadband and digital equity and will serve as the state’s five-year roadmap to bring the economic, health, educational, and social benefits of high-speed internet to all people in Maine.

-Elements of Kennebec County’s DEDI Plan include investing in Digital Navigators and Digital Educators, connecting people to affordable devices, increasing the supply of loan-able hotspots from area libraries, and helping people learn about and sign up for the Affordable Connectivity Program.
-We want to create a strong ethic for digital equity in Kennebec County by offering an array of resources that people need to be digitally connected as determined by input from a variety of sectors and interested organizations and individuals.
-This initial plan is just the beginning.
-We will continue to gather information, track resources already in place, and implement programs as funding becomes available.
+Elements of Kennebec County’s DEDI Plan include investing in Digital Navigators and Digital Educators, connecting people to affordable devices, increasing the supply of loan-able hotspots from area libraries, and helping people learn about the availability of digital literacy training and classes.
+We want to create a strong ethic for digital equity in Kennebec County by offering an array of resources that people need to be digitally connected as determined by input from various sectors and interested organizations and individuals.

 Learn more about broadband initiatives and programs: